matsim-org/jekyll-website/_posts/2019-12-20-matsim-user-meeting-registration.md

 until February 27th, 2020.

-We encourage you to register at your earliest convenience, even if you do not yet know whether you will be able to come.
+We encourage you to register at your earliest convenience, *even if you do not yet know whether you will be able to come*.
 This will help make sure we have enough seats and food for all participants, and you will have the possibility to pay only when you are sure to come.